frobnitzem/hemi/README.md

 `target_link_libraries(<target> PUBLIC Hemi)` and then mark every source file belonging to the target as CUDA source language.

 An example using the first setup is included in `examples/blackscholes`, and using the second is included in `examples/simple`.

 The compilation instructions for both are the same.
-To enable compiling for GPU, you must set your CUDA architecture:
+To enable compiling your package for Hemi with GPU, you must set your CUDA architecture at configure time:

     > cd examples/blackscholes
     > mkdir build && cd build